gladejs/gladejs/README.md

 ## Documentation

-The bare minimum to get you started is here, but you'll find detailed information in the ["docs" folder](./docs).
+The bare minimum to get you started is here, but you'll find detailed information in the ["docs" folder](./docs/).

 ### Rollup Configuration

-A single "`rollup.config.js`" file is used to configure your build process.<br/>
+A single "`rollup.config.js`" file is used to configure your build process. \
-If you are not a NodeJS and/or Rollup guru, fret not, the defaults are just fine.<br/>
+If you are not a NodeJS and/or Rollup guru, fret not, the defaults are just fine. \
 Nevertheless, [give it a quick glance](./rollup.config.js), it's relatively organised and documented.

 ### NPM Command Scripts